w3f/General-Grants-Program/grants/speculative/subauction.md

 We believe the ecosystem might benefit from more generic implementation of our initial prototype of NFT auctions with English auction type.
 Also, we'd like to take a different path than most of the projects built on Ethereum and apply a curated quality-over-quantity approach with some specific features available in the Polkadot ecosystem.

+Last but not least, while many other projects focus on the improvement of underlying background technology, we're convinced that there is huge opportunity bridging the gap between what's possible with current technology and the end user capabilities to interact with these systems.
+That's why we aim to both improve on infrastructure (NFT auction pallet) and user delivery via well-designed frontend application.

 ### Project Details

 What we already accomplished: